BuildForSDG/Team-270-PulaniFront/README.md

 ## Contributing
 If this project sounds interesting to you and you'd like to contribute, thank you!
 First, you can send a mail to buildforsdg@andela.com to indicate your interest, why you'd like to support and what forms of support you can bring to the table, but here are areas we think we'd need the most help in this project :
-1.  area one (e.g this app is about human trafficking and you need feedback on your roadmap and feature list from the private sector / NGOs)
+1. Sector-driven data: this app is about data collection and we'd need an input from the private sector / NGOs / government on what data they need from the target groups.
-2.  area two (e.g you want people to opt-in and try using your staging app at staging.project-name.com and report any bugs via a form)
+2. Beta-users: to get early feedback, we'd like you to test the staging app and report any bugs via a form.
-3.  area three (e.g here is the zoom link to our end-of sprint webinar, join and provide feedback as a stakeholder if you can)

 ## Acknowledgements